u-x/immigration-bot/README.md

 ### PREFIX
 This may be an immigration bot that should have no commands, but no, it does!
 This is the prefix of those commands.

+## LOGCHANNEL
+This is the channel ID of where you would like to log your immigrants.

 ## Turning it on
 Make sure that the .env file is how you want it to be.
 Then you can do the following in the directory:
   1. `npm i`